Characterization of order types of pointwise linearly ordered families of Baire class 1 functions: New proofs of known theorems

 In this subsection we reprove the results of Elekes and Stepr\=ans from \cite{marci2}.
 To formulate the statements, we need some preparation.

 Suppose that $(L,<_L)$ is a linearly ordered set.
-A partition tree $T_L$ of $L$ is defined as follows: the elements of $T_L$ are certain nonempty open intervals of $L$ ordered by reverse inclusion. $T_L$ is constructed by induction.
+A partition tree $T_L$ of $L$ is defined as follows: the elements of $T_L$ are certain nonempty convex sets of $L$ ordered by reverse inclusion. $T_L$ is constructed by induction.
 Let $Lev_0(T_L)=\{L\}$.